 - The grade may be changed to a passing grade of B- or higher.

-- If the grade remains below a B-, the participant will be placed on a Candidate Improvement Plan by the Johns Hopkins School of Education.
+- If the grade remains below a B- and this is the first “C” grade (C+, C, or C-) received, the participant will be provided with a Candidate Improvement Plan by the Johns Hopkins School of Education.
 If the participant’s cumulative, but not yet final, grade-point average (GPA) falls below 3.0, the participant will also be placed on formal academic probation.

 - The participant will be academically dismissed from the program if the:

 - participant fails to meet the requirements/goals laid out in the Candidate Improvement Plan within the designated timeframe, as well as any other conditions set for reinstatement to good academic standing while on academic probation.

 - participant earns a “C” grade (C+, C, or C-) and this grade is the second “C” grade received,

 - participant’s final cumulative GPA is below 3.0.

 In case of dismissal or resignation from Johns Hopkins, participants remain responsible for any outstanding financial obligation to the University for tuition or other debts.
 Please also see Urban Teachers’ Program Requirements for additional information regarding the criteria for dismissal from Urban Teachers, appealing dismissals, specifics regarding a formal leave of absence, and/or withdrawing from the Urban Teachers program.
 Also, see Financial Aid Liability and Tuition Refund for specifics regarding the financial ramifications involved in both circumstances.